-(293) The thesis will be submitted as a requirement for the qualification of Doctor of Philosophy in the manner prescribed in the Higher Degree by Research - Preparation, Submission and Examinations Procedure.
+(294) The thesis will be submitted as a requirement for the qualification of Doctor of Philosophy in the manner prescribed in the Higher Degree by Research - Preparation, Submission and Examinations Procedure.

-(294) The thesis will be examined in accordance with the Higher Degree by Research - Preparation, Submission and Examinations Procedure.
+(295) The thesis will be examined in accordance with the Higher Degree by Research - Preparation, Submission and Examinations Procedure.

-(295) Examiners for a Doctor of Philosophy will have international standing in the field of research, be independent of the conduct of the research and the University, be competent to undertake the assessment and not have a conflict of interest.
+(296) Examiners for a Doctor of Philosophy will have international standing in the field of research, be independent of the conduct of the research and the University, be competent to undertake the assessment and not have a conflict of interest.

-Section 2 - Non-compliance
+Section 2 - Non-Compliance

-(296) Non-compliance with Governance Documents is considered a breach of the Code of Conduct - Staff or the Code of Conduct - Students and is treated seriously by the University.
-Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures.
+(297) Non-compliance with Governance Documents is considered a breach of the Code of Conduct - Staff or the Code of Conduct - Students, as applicable, and is treated seriously by the University.
+Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures outlined in the Charles Darwin University and Union Enterprise Agreement 2022 and the Code of Conduct - Students.